illinois-ceesd/summer-reu-2021/7-chemrxn.md

 - Which of these do you think is most apt for MIRGE-Com?
 Why?
 - Examine the [MIRGE-Com Pyrometheus model](https://github.com/ecisneros8/pyrometheus) and classify it per the above schema.

+## Pyrometheus

+Pyrometheus builds on [Cantera](https://cantera.org/science/index.html), a reactor and flame-model chemical kinetics package.

+Cantera provides zero-dimensional and one-dimensional models.
+What do these mean?

+0. A zero-dimensional model yields the output condition of a reactor given initial and boundary conditions.
+1. A one-dimensional (flame) model represents steady-state and reacting flows similar to the reaction coordinate method.

 ## Exercises

-Examine the [gas dynamics](https://mirgecom.readthedocs.io/en/latest/operators/gas-dynamics.html) and [thermochemical](https://mirgecom.readthedocs.io/en/latest/support/thermochem.html) codes in MIRGE-Com.
+- Examine the [gas dynamics](https://mirgecom.readthedocs.io/en/latest/operators/gas-dynamics.html) and [thermochemical](https://mirgecom.readthedocs.io/en/latest/support/thermochem.html) codes in MIRGE-Com.